Safety management system: International Labour Organization OSMS model

-Although other safety management models may use different terminology, the basic components and workflow for safety management systems will be the same.
+Although other occupational safety management models may use different terminology, the basic components and workflow for occupational safety management systems will be the same.
 The desired outcome is an effective Plan, Do, Check, Act (PDCA) process where the goal is that of continual and measurable improvement.

-Regulatory perspective

-Implications
+Relationship to other business management practices

-A SMS is intended to act as a business administration structure for an organization to effectively meet its legal obligations under applicable occupational safety and health laws.
-The scope of the organization's operations and therefore its risk profile will determine how the SMS is structured and what resources are required to manage occupational health and safety risk effectively.
-Some organizations may also have to dovetail other management system functions, such as process safety, environmental resource management or quality management together with safety management to meet both regulatory requirements, industry sector requirements and an organizations own internal and discretionary standard requirements.

-Safety management should be considered as a part of the overall business management system of an organization and not an add-on to it.
-Increasingly, management standards across a range of business functions such as environment, quality and safety are now being designed so that these traditionally disparate elements can be integrated and managed within a single business management system and not as separate and stand-alone functions.
+An OSMS is intended to act as a part of the business administration system for an organization to effectively meet its legal obligations under applicable occupational safety and health laws.
+The scope of the organization's operations and therefore its risk profile will determine how the OSMS is structured and what resources are required to manage occupational health and safety risk effectively.
+Occupational safety management should be considered as a part of the overall business management system of an organization and not an add-on to it.
+Due to the close association between health and safety, occupational safety management systems (OSMS) are increasingly known as occupational safety and health management system (OSHMS) or occupational health and safety management system (OHSMS).
+Further, management standards across a range of business functions such as safety, environment and quality are now being designed so that these traditionally disparate elements can be integrated and managed within a single business management system and not as separate and stand-alone functions.
+Therefore, some organizations dovetail other management system functions, such as safety management, environmental management and quality management together with occupational safety management to meet both regulatory requirements, industry sector requirements and their own internal and discretionary standard requirements.

-Due to the close association between health and safety, safety management systems (SMS) are also increasingly known as occupational health and safety management systems (OHSMS); these two terms can to the greater extent can be used interchangeably.

-An SMS is only as good as its implementation – effective safety management means that organisations need to ensure they are looking at all the risks within the organization as a single system, rather than having multiple, competing, ‘Safety Management Silos.’
+Effective occupational safety management means that organizations need to ensure they are looking at all occupational safety risks within the organization as a single system, rather than having multiple, competing, 'Safety Management Silos'.
 If safety is not seen holistically, it can interfere with the prioritization of improvements or even result in safety issues being missed.
-For example, after an explosion in March 2005 at BP's Texas City Refinery (BP) the investigation concluded that the company had put too much emphasis on personal safety thus ignoring the safety of their processes.
-The antidote to such silo thinking is the proper evaluation of all risks, a key aspect of an effective SMS.
+For example, after the March 2005 BP Texas City refinery explosion, investigations concluded that the company had put too much emphasis on personal safety thus ignoring the safety of their processes.
+The antidote to such silo thinking is the proper evaluation of all risks, a key aspect of an effective OSMS.

-Development of safety management standards
+Development of occupational safety management standards

 Industry sector standards

-Over time, particular safety management models can become a preferred standard within an industry sector which is an approach often driven by industry representative bodies or trade associations.
-In industries where public safety is a prime consideration or where organisations operate in a high risk industry sector, specific regulations may be introduced which detail requirements that fit the industry risk profile, such as the OSHA requirement for a process safety management system.
+Over time, particular occupational safety management models can become a preferred standard within an industry sector which is an approach often driven by industry representative bodies or trade associations.
+In industries where public occupational safety is a prime consideration or where organisations operate in a high risk industry sector, specific regulations may be introduced which detail requirements that fit the industry risk profile, such as the OSHA requirement for a process occupational safety management system.